ibm-cloud-docs/vpc/ts-pps2.md

 Follow these steps to troubleshoot this issue:
 {: tsResolve}

 1. Revoke accounts associated with any active VPE gateways.
-The customer gets notified that their account is denied and the VPE gateway changes to `failed` state.
+The customer receives a notification that their account is denied and the VPE gateway changes to a `failed` state.
 For more information, see [Revoking an account's access to a Private Path service](/docs/vpc?topic=vpc-pps-ui-revoke-account&interface=ui).

-1. Delete the Private Path service gateway.
+1. Delete the Private Path service.
 For more information, see [Updating and deleting a Private Path service](/docs/vpc?topic=vpc-pps-ui-updating-deleting&interface=ui).